Taco Bell Is Now Selling Diablo Tortilla Chips And The Internet Is Freaking Out

-Not only is Taco Bell known for their amazing eats, they’re also known for their amazing hot sauces.
-So, it comes as no surprise that they’ve decided to put two and two together and sell their world-famous Diablo Sauce another way.
+Not only is Taco Bell known for their quick and tasty eats, they’re also known for their amazing hot sauces.
+So, it comes as no surprise that they’ve decided to put two and two together — and sell their world-famous Diablo Sauce another way.

-According to USA Today, the taco giant will be selling a new product, Diablo Tortilla Chips, at 7-Eleven stores across the country now through October 31.
+According to USA Today, the taco giant will be selling a new product, Diablo Tortilla Chips, at 7-Eleven stores across the country.
+The product will be available starting immediately, and will be stocked through October 31.
 After that, they will roll the chips out to other grocery stores as well as convenience stores.
-Marisa Thalberg, who is the chief brand officer at Taco Bell, released the exciting news in a statement earlier today.
+Marisa Thalberg, who is the chief brand officer at Taco Bell, released the news in a statement earlier today.

 “Our iconic sauce packets were our original inspiration for how to give fans a new way to access a taste of Taco Bell at retail,” she says.
 “The new Diablo tortilla chips build from that inspiration, letting us serve up our hottest chip yet that’s completely unique to Taco Bell, from its dark and smoky packaging with saucy wisdoms, to the flavor of the chip itself.”

-Jack Stout, who is 7-Eleven’s Merchandising Senior Vice President also shared his thoughts on the exciting news.
+Jack Stout, who is 7-Eleven’s Merchandising Senior Vice President, also shared his thoughts on the new product.

 “If they thought the Taco Bell flavored chips 7-Eleven introduced earlier were something, just wait until the Diablo spice hits the shelves.
 An ice-cold Slurpee drink may be necessary to put out the fire.”